M7OCM/DM-32UV/README.md

 Reset radio by first uploading a CPS file with allow reset selected and turn on while holding SK1 and SK2, the reset menu can then be initialised.

 Note DM32.01.01.046.bin is the official release from Baofeng other version origin is unknown could be semi official/grey.
+As of September 2025 DM32.01.01.047 has been appearing on newly sold radios.
+Please get in touch if you have this version.

+## Flash dump
+The zip file contains Open UV008 a program to extract firmware from the Baofeng DM-32UV (and obviously the Zastone UV008).
+Before running enter the ini file and amend the file location to your setup, save, exit.

+To extract the flash dump for the DM-32UV select *GD25Q16* (read/write SPI flash), select correct COM port of radio. **Turn off radio**, save as (name/location of completed dump) press read and the process will begin.
+It takes a while but leave it to finish.
+You can forward the file (zip file only not raw binary) to me directly - just get in touch through the discussion option it can then be converted to a useable bin file for upload here.